jyang-214/comp3013-react/README.md

 # Week 1
 Went through the differences between vanilla JavaScript and React.js library.
 How React.js will greatly improve performance and usability over vanilla JavaScript.

+# Week 2
+Starting to apply React in code.